-Bond ratings scales represent the opinion of credit rating agencies as to the likelihood of a bond issuer defaulting.
-As shown in the following bond
+Bond ratings scales represent the opinion of credit rating agencies as to the likelihood of a bond issuer defaulting, but they do not tell investors whether

 Bond ratings only tell investors part of the story

 Bond ratings only provide the opinion of the leading credit rating agencies as to the likelihood of a bond defaulting.
-This is known as "credit risk" or "default risk."
+This is known as " credit risk" or "default risk."
 What bond ratings do not tell investors is whether an individual corporate bond is a potentially good investment.
 Bond ratings don't contemplate the price at which a bond is trading or its yield.
-Bond ratings don't speak to the relative value of a corporate bond investment since they do not factor in the corporate bond prices of an issuer's bonds, how they stack up to comparable bonds, and how investors should compare the risk / reward opportunity of different corporate bonds.
-In addition, bond ratings don't contemplate the interest-rate risk of a bond, or how sensitive the corporate bond's price will be to changes in underlying Treasury yields.
+Corporate bond ratings do not speak to the relative value of a corporate bond investment since they do not factor in the corporate bond prices of an issuer's bonds, how credit spreads stack up to comparable bonds, and how investors should compare the risk / reward opportunity of different corporate bonds.
+In addition, bond ratings don't contemplate the interest rate risk of a bond, or how sensitive the corporate bond's price will be to changes in underlying Treasury yields.

 Luckily, BondSavvy factors in all of these investment considerations when we make bond investment recommendations to our subscribers.